-COUNTRY

-PROFILE ON ON

-UNIVERSAL

-ACCESS TO

-SEXUAL AND

-REPRODUCTIVE RIGHTS:
+COUNTRY PROFILE ON UNIVERSAL ACCESS TO SEXUAL AND REPRODUCTIVE RIGHTS:

-National AIDS Control Programme Phase -1 (1992-1999) To control the spread of HIV infection Creating awareness and setting up Sexually Transmitted Diseases clinics at district level National AIDS Control Programme, Phase -II 1999-2006 " Targeted intervention for high risk groups and bridge populations.
-Sexuality education in schools.
-Setting Integrated counseling and testing centres.
-Prevention of parent to child transmission National AIDS Control Programme, Phase -III - 2007 -2012 To halt and reverse the HIV/AIDS epidemic by integrating programmes for prevention, care, support and treatment Prevention, care support and treatment for people living with HIV/AIDS National AIDS Control Programme, Phase - IV - 2013-2017 To consolidate the gains of NACP III.
-Consolidating targeted interventions with high risk groups and other vulnerable sections.
-Comprehensive care support and treatment National Population Policy -2000 To provide voluntary and informed choice and consent of citizens while availing of reproductive health care services, with continuation of the target free approach in providing contraceptive services Reduce fertility rate, Infant mortality and maternal mortality rates.
-Reduce unmet needs of contraception National Rural Health Mission (2005-2011) Phase -1 To provide accessible, affordable and quality health care to the rural population, especially the vulnerable groups Maternal health - improving health infrastructure.
-Include components of RCH - 1 and RCH 2 National Rural Health Mission (2012-2017) Phase 2 Integration and converge of all the services.
-Reproductive Maternal, Newborn, Child Health and Adolescents (RMNCH+A) approach Maternal Health, Child Health, Family planning and Adolescent health National Health Mission -2013- Include two sub sections National Rural Health Mission, National Urban Health Mission Universal access to equitable, affordable and quality health care services, accountable and responsive to people's needs, with effective inter-sectoral convergent action to address the wider social determinants of health Maternal Health, Child Health Family planning and Adolescent health National Youth Policy -2014 Develop a strong and healthy generation equipped to take on future challenges Maternal Mortality Family planning STI, HIV/AIDS Social Justice, Health and Healthy life style
+National AIDS Control Programme Phase - 1 (1992-1999) To control the spread of HIV infection Creating awareness and setting up clinics to treat Sexually Transmitted Diseases at district level National AIDS Control Programme, Phase -II 1999-2006 " Targeted intervention for high risk groups and bridge populations; Sexuality education in schools; Setting Integrated counseling and testing centres; Prevention of parent to child transmission National AIDS Control Programme, Phase - III - 2007 - 2012 To halt and reverse the HIV/AIDS epidemic by integrating programmes for prevention, care, support and treatment Prevention, care support and treatment for people living with HIV/AIDS National AIDS Control Programme, Phase - IV - 2013-2017 To consolidate the gains of NACP III Consolidating targeted interventions with high risk groups and other vulnerable sections; Comprehensive care support and treatment National Population Policy -2000 To provide voluntary and informed choice and consent of citizens while availing of reproductive health care services; with continuation of the target free approach in providing contraceptive services Reduce fertility rate, Infant mortality and maternal mortality rates; Reduce unmet needs of contraception 5 COUNTRY PROFILE ON UNIVERSAL National Rural Health Mission (2005 - 2011) Phase - 1 To provide accessible, affordable and quality health care to the rural population, especially the vulnerable groups Maternal health - improving health infrastructure.
+Including components of RCH - 1 and RCH 2 ACCESS TO SEXUAL AND REPRODUCTIVE RIGHTS: National Rural Health Mission (2012-2017) Phase - 2 Integration and coverage of all the services; Reproductive Maternal, Newborn, Child Health and Adolescents (RMNCH+A) approach Maternal Health, Child Health, Family Planning and Adolescent health INDIA National Health Mission -2013- Include two sub sections; National Rural Health Mission, National Urban Health Mission Universal access to equitable, affordable and quality health care services, accountable and responsive to people's needs, with effective inter-sectoral convergent action to address the wider social determinants of health Maternal health, child health family Planning and adolescent health National Youth Policy -2014 Develop a strong and healthy generation equipped to take on future challenges Maternal Mortality Family Planning STI, HIV/AIDS Social Justice, Health and Healthy life style

 The National Population Policy adopts a target-free approach in the provision of contraceptive services and focuses on 'method mix' in contraception.
-But, both India's national as well as state governments focus is more on limiting the family size particularly in promoting female sterilization (tubectomy).
-Male contraceptive methods, spacing between the births, delaying first pregnancy is not given due importance.
+But, in India national as well as state governments focus is more on limiting the family size, (particularly), in promoting female sterilization (tubectomy).
+Male contraceptive methods, spacing between the is births and delaying first pregnancy are not given due importance.
 Almost all the users of permanent methods of contraception in India are women.
 According to the 2013 Ministry of Health and Family Welfare statistics, in 2010-11, there were 50,09,322 sterilizations performed, and of these, 95.6 percent were tubectomies.